 Arts in the Care Home

-Supported by The Baring Foundation, martialled by Sylvie Silver from National Activity Providers Association and organised by Care England and the National Care Forum, the conference brought together some of the most creative and innovative people working in the care home sector.
+Supported by the Baring Foundation, marshalled by Sylvie Silver from National Activity Providers Association and organised by Care England and the National Care Forum, the conference brought together some of the most creative and innovative people working in the care home sector.
 There was so much fun, enjoyment and ideas on show – it was a real pleasure to take part.
-Take a look at this blog from Des Kelly and this web page from Care England to see a sample of the creative initiatives on offer.

 The art of being outstanding

 My presentation highlighted CQC’s description of an outstanding service as one that is “flexible and responsive to people’s individual needs and preferences, finding creative ways to enable people to live a full life.”
 We have seen some great examples of this:

 - Peregrine House, Whitby – “a varied programme of activity: Zumba, Motivation, large drafts or Connect 4, film events, afternoon tea, pampering sessions, and music.
 The home supported them to run clubs such as poetry, walking, reading, gardening, Scrabble and singing.”